wg-lux/agl_anonymizer_pipeline/README.md

 ## Contributing

-Contributions to AGL Anonymizer are welcome!
+Contributions to the AGL Anonymizer Pipeline are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or a pull request.

 TO DO: